-St. Joseph’s Church, much like its eastside sister Annunciation (STORY), is a steeped in Leadville history, with many of its well-known characters sitting right in the front pew!
-But like the boom and bust of mining, even the faithful’s dedication ebbs and flows, as is recorded in “100 Years of Catholic Faith: St. Joseph’s Church ,” (100YCF) published by The Catholic Community of Leadville © 2000, and printed here, in part, with permission from Holy Family Parish of Leadville.
-Here are some of the highlights of this interesting and note-worthy historic building and its faithful parishioners.
+St. Joseph’s Church, much like its eastside sister Annunciation, is steeped in Leadville history, with many of its well-known characters sitting right in the front pew!
+But like the boom and bust of mining, even the faithful’s dedication ebbs and flows, as is recorded in “100 Years of Catholic Faith: St. Joseph’s Church,” (100YCF) published by The Catholic Community of Leadville © 2000, and printed here, in part, with permission from Holy Family Parish of Leadville.
+Here are some of the highlights of this interesting and noteworthy historic building and its faithful parishioners.

 As the Catholic Church saw the turn of the 20th century, the establishment of ethnic parishes was viewed as one of the variables that might help retain the faithful during a downturn in their numbers.
 And with 1,500 immigrants from Central Europe’s Slovenia living in Leadville in 1900, it was only natural that they would establish their own religious community, including their rich, homeland traditions, some still evident in Leadville today.

-A mere four months from its establishment by the Diocese, in February 1900 St. Joseph’s Church was complete.
-It was relatively large for its day, standing at 75 feet by 43 feet, with a 92 foot bell tower, all providing enough room for the more than 300 faithful gathered under its roof.
+A mere four months from its establishment by the Diocese, in February 1900 St. Joseph’s Church was completed.
+It was relatively large for its day, standing at 75 feet by 43 feet, with a 92-foot bell tower, all providing enough room for the more than 300 faithful gathered under its roof.
 The construction cost was $15,000 and the first Mass was offered in the church on February 26, 1900.